Top 14 Jain Temples In Madhya Pradesh: Discover Architectural And Spiritual Wonders

 Photo: lilo401 / Pixabay / Image For Representation Only

-The Bawangaja Jain Temple is among the most important Jain temples in Madhya Pradesh and one of the major pilgrimages in India.
+One of the famous temples in Madhya Pradesh, The Bawangaja Jain Temple is among the most important Jain temples in Madhya Pradesh and one of the major pilgrimages in India.
 The statue is a monolithic figure carved out of a single rock.
 It represents the biggest monolithic Jain statue in the world and an awe-inspiring example of ancient Indian craftsmanship.
 The temple stands on a hill, presenting stunning ranges of the surrounding landscape.
 Besides devotees, Bawangaja attracts tourists because of its incredible architecture and nature’s bounty.

 Location: Bawangaja, Barwani district, Madhya Pradesh